-AI job matching works by converting resumes, job descriptions, and career signals into mathematical representations - then scoring how closely a candidate's profile aligns with a role's requirements.
+AI job matching works by converting resumes, job descriptions, and career signals into mathematical representations - then scoring how closely a candidate’s profile matches a role’s requirements.
 Instead of scanning for exact keyword overlap, modern matching algorithms understand context, infer transferable skills, and predict hiring success based on patterns across millions of past placements.
-The technology has moved fast: 43% of organizations now use AI in HR, nearly double the 26% reported just one year earlier, according to SHRM's 2025 Talent Trends report.
+Technology in this space has moved fast: 43% of organizations now use AI in HR, nearly double the 26% reported just one year earlier, according to SHRM’s 2025 Talent Trends report.

-But what's actually happening under the hood?
-The answer depends on which generation of algorithm you're looking at.
-The field has evolved from rigid keyword filters to transformer-based language models and graph neural networks - each generation solving problems the last one couldn't.
+But what’s actually happening under the hood?
+Matching in AI recruiting depends on which generation of algorithm you’re looking at.
+Evolution here has run from rigid keyword filters to transformer-based language models and graph neural networks - each generation solving problems the last one couldn’t.
 This guide breaks down the specific algorithms powering AI recruiting tools today, explains where each approach excels and fails, and shows what the research says about accuracy, bias, and trust.

 TL;DR: AI job matching has evolved from keyword filters to transformer + GNN hybrid models that achieve 0.91 F1 accuracy versus 0.70 for cosine similarity, per 2025 ScienceDirect research.
 Skills-based matching expands candidate pools 6x.
 But bias persists - and only 8% of job seekers call AI hiring fair.